Sex Problems In A Relationship: 7 Easily Identifiable Reasons and the Solutions

 When he gets mushy, you should be particularly affectionate – all it’s about positive reinforcement.

 Our friends in Australia may have the answers for men – check out their advice here.

 3. You Feel That You Always Have To Initiate Sex:

-Resentment may arise if one person believes the other isn’t doing enough to keep the good times going.
+Resentment may arise if one person believes the other isn’t doing enough to keep the good times going and cause sex problems in a relationship.
 You should do it while you’re in the mood, rather than waiting for your partner to initiate and being upset if it doesn’t happen.
 If you’re on the receiving end of the equation, keep in mind that your partner’s request for you to start sex more often is motivated by a need to be desired.

 4. You Ignore Foreplay Before Having Sex:

-Couples tend to ignore the importance of foreplay, so they just skip it, however, many people love it and, in fact, need it.
+Couples tend to ignore the importance of foreplay, so they just skip it, however, many people love it and, in fact, need it to avoid sex problems in a relationship.
 So how can you best say it to your partner?
 If you’re in a hurry, it’s best to show your partner what feels good to you by putting their hand in the appropriate places.
 That way, it seems to be less of a criticism and more affirmation of what they already do.

 5. Couple Tend To Lose The Desire And Passion:

 Fortunately, there is a solution.
 Every day, you can tell each other one thing you admire about the other person.
 If that’s too easy for you, consider adding some of the tiny gestures you used to express affection when you first started dating: holding hands, wrapping your arms around each other while sitting together, rubbing each other’s shoulders, and so on.
 This is a great, simple way to avoid sex problems in a relationship.